How to Make Gummy Bears with Seasonal Fruit

 Instructions

-• Pour the juice (or water) into a large pot and bring to a simmer – it should be on the verge of boiling, but not quite.
-If it starts a rolling boil, reduce the temperature to a simmer.
+• Pour the apple juice (or water) into a large pot and bring to a simmer—it should be on the verge of boiling, but not quite.
+If it starts a rolling boil, reduce the temperature back to a simmer.

-• Stir in the puree with gelatin, and Jell-O powder, if using.
-Whisk until the gelatin has totally melted into the liquid and the liquid is at a simmer.
+• Stir in the strawberry puree with gelatin and the Jell-O powder.
+Whisk until the gelatin has completely dissolved into the liquid and the mixture returns to a simmer.
 Remove from the heat.

-• Work quickly to transfer the liquid to the molds, using the pipettes provided in the gummy kit.
-Or alternatively, pour into a shallow tin if you don't plan on using a mold (you can cut it into square gummies).
-Chill until the liquid has firmed up, about an hour.
-Remove from the molds and place into baggies.
-Enjoy!
+• Work quickly to transfer the liquid to the molds using the pipettes provided in the gummy kit, or alternatively, pour into a shallow tin if you don't plan on using a mold (you can cut it into square gummies later).
+Chill until the mixture has firmed up, about an hour.

-• NOTE: Keep chilled when not eating – if exposed to too much heat (body temp and up) the gummies may start melting.
+• Keep chilled when not eating.
+If exposed to too much heat (body temperature and above), the gummies may start melting.

 Keyword gelatin, strawberries